 No one likes to deal with a clogged sink.
-As hair, food remnants and more back up, a clogged sink can ruin your evening, create unpleasant odors, and slow down your dinner plans or your attempt to get to work on time.
+Hair, food remnants, and more can back up a clogged sink, ruining your evening, creating unpleasant odors, and slowing down your dinner plans or your attempt to get to work on time.

-But clogs happen at some point to just about everyone.
+However, clogs can occur at some point for just about everyone.
 Take a look at a few tips on how to unclog a sink.

 1. How to Unclog a Sink With Baking Soda and Vinegar